 Usually, the child follows a strict diet and fitness routine, because as well all know, a healthy body is the first step to achieving athletic success.
-But an often overlooked factor is the child's mental health.
+But an often-overlooked factor is the child's mental health.

 Feeling the pressure to perform in sports at such a young age can cause a child to be stressed, uninterested, and in some cases, deprives them of a childhood.
-Avoiding these mental issues is a major hurdle that all athletically gifted young athletes must navigate in order to ensure future success.
+Avoiding these mental issues is a major hurdle that all athletically gifted young athletes must navigate to ensure future success.

 Start Them Young

 Having a newborn baby or young child is an extremely exciting and hectic time as a parent.
-There is so much to do and consider to ensure that they start their young lives off well by providing the basic necessities, to making sure they are comfortable and primed for happiness.
+There is so much to do and consider to ensure that they start their young lives off well by providing the necessities, to making sure they are comfortable and primed for happiness.